walk in the word

 A trial is a painful circumstance allowed by God to change my conduct and my character.
 My conduct—that’s what I do.
 And then on a deeper level, my character—that’s who I am.
 Trials signal that God is making adjustments in my actions and my spirit.
 Several biblical terms are actually interchangeable: trials, suffering, hardship, tribulation, chastising, and discipline.
 Trials are hard times!

 These hard times vary both in intensity and duration.
 Tribulation can take you by storm, fast and furious.
-Or a trial can stretch over months or years or, in some instances, decades.
-It can be small and irritation or huge and shattering.
+Or a hardship can stretch over months, years, or even decades, a slow burn.
+Trials can be small and irritating or huge and shattering.

-In fact, if you’re one of God’s children, you’re going through a trial right now.
-Some size.
-Some shape.
-It is the most difficult aspect of your life: Is it physical?
-Is it relational?
-Is it economical?
-Is it emotional?
-Is it circumstantial?
+Everyone experiences trials.
+In fact, if you’re one of God’s children, you’re going through a trial of some size and shape right now.
+It’s the most difficult aspect of your life—perhaps physical, relational, economic, emotional, or circumstantial.

 Here’s the unalterable fact: Pain is often a central part of God’s purpose in this world.
 God allows and sometimes even causes pain in our lives.
 It’s one of the tools He uses to get stubborn sheep to greener pasture.

 God’s love is not a pampering love; it’s a perfecting love.
 God doesn’t say, “Here, Billy.
 Have some more cupcakes.
 Take the one with the extra icing.”
 That’s not God.
 Your grandma, maybe—God, no.

 “My son, do not regard lightly the discipline of the Lord, nor be weary when reproved by him.”
 Through trials, God is disciplining, training, or instructing us, as parents do with their children.
 Don’t think lightly of what God is doing.
 In fact, do some heavy thinking.